hertogp/spfcheck/README.md

-  -h, --helo=string    sending MTA helo/ehlo identity (defaults to nil) -i, --ip=string      sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -r, --report=string  either "all" or one of more letters of "vsewpdat" (see below) -v, --verbosity      set logging noise level (0..5), default is 3 (notifications) -w, --width=NUM      limits line length to increase readability (defaults to 60) --no-color           turn off colors for log messages --no-markdown        turn off markdown formatting for reports
+  -h, --helo=string    sending MTA helo/ehlo identity (defaults to nil) -i, --ip=string      sending MTA IPv4/IPv6 address (defaults to 127.0.0.1) -r, --report=string  either "all" or one of more letters of "vsewpdat" (see below) -v, --verbosity      set logging noise level (0..5), default is 4 (informational) -w, --width=NUM      limits line length to increase readability (defaults to 60) --no-color           turn off colors for log messages --no-markdown        turn off markdown formatting for reports